Sous-Chefs-Boneyard/selinux_policy/README.md

-SELinuxPolicy Cookbook
+SELinux Policy Cookbook
 ======================
-This cookbbok can be used to manage SELinux policies and components (rather than just enable / disable it).
+This cookbbok can be used to manage SELinux policies and components (rather than just enable / disable enforcing).
 I made it because I needed some SELinux settings done, and the `execute`s started to look annoying.

 Requirements
 ------------
-Needs a healthy SELinux installation.
-I'm not an expert on what makes SELinux "healthy", but you get the general idea.
+Needs an SELinux policy active (so its values can be managed).
+Also requires SELinux's management tools, namely `semanage`, `setsebool` and `getsebool`.
+Tools are installed by the `selinux_policy::install` recipe (for RHEL/Debian and the like).

 Attributes
 ----------